-Notwithstanding any provisions of the Plan, in no event may the aggregate amount of all awards payable for any Plan year during which the Company remains a "business development company" within the meaning of the Investment Company Act of 1940, as amended (the "1940 Act"), be greater than 20 percent of the Company's "net income after taxes" within the meaning of Section 57(n)(1)(B) of the 1940 Act.
+Notwithstanding any provisions of the Plan, in no event may the aggregate amount of all awards payable for any Plan year during which the Company remains a BDC within the meaning of the 1940 Act, be greater than 20 percent of the Company's "net income after taxes" within the meaning of Section 57(n) (1)(B) of the 1940 Act.
 In the event the awards exceed such amount, the awards will be reduced pro rata.